 Use the Right Leash and Harness.

 If you don’t have the right collar or harness, your attempts to train your dog will likely fall short.
-With the right dog harness or collar, you will struggle during the training phase and you and your dog will not enjoy your walks.
+Without the right dog harness or collar, you will struggle during the training phase and you and your dog will not enjoy your walks.
 2 Hounds Design’s Freedom Harness is a best-selling dog harness for multiple reasons.

 First, it’s a no-pull dog harness with 2 connection points, a front connection, which works like power steering, and the back connection is a martingale loop that tightens gently and acts like a compression wrap, distributing gentle pressure evenly all the way around the dog’s chest with no pinch points or pain points.